Bookstore business plan for starting your own business

 5.1.4 Office Workers

-Office workers will be an important customer for Zembook.
-The business plans to sell stationery required frequently by office workers.
+Office workers will be important customers for Zembook.
+The book shop business plans to sell stationery required frequently by office workers.
 Since there isn’t a bookstore in the neighborhood, Zembook bookstore is exactly what office workers need, so there is enough market without any competition.

 5.1.5 Seniors / Grandparents